 See how to quickly and easily change the needle on your sewing machine.
 With clear, step-by-step photos this will be an easy task!
 At the end of this tutorial, you'll also find a quick printable step-by-step list you can use to change your needle in less than a minute!
 If you need more details, I also added additional tips that will make you a pro, instantly!

-Whether your sewing machine needle has broken, or is dull and needs changing for you to start working on a new sewing project, this tutorial is perfect for you.
+Whether your sewing machine needle has broken or is dull and needs changing for you to start working on a new sewing project, this tutorial is perfect for you.

 Now, I'm guessing you've just gotten a sewing machine and you'd like to start using it.
 Here's where I can help!
 One of the most important things you'll need to know as a beginner sewist is how to change the sewing machine needle.
 It's a simple but essential skill to use a sewing machine.

 In this tutorial, we'll guide you step-by-step on how to change the needle on a sewing machine.
 You'll learn how to do it safely and quickly.
 No fuss, and the best thing: it's nearly the same on all brands of household sewing machines.
+Later on, you can also see how to put thread into the sewing machine.

 Step 1 - Turn off the sewing machine